Health and Physical Education Curriculum

 1. The content, processes and skills associated with teaching HPE in primary settings

-2. Safe and positive learning environment for HPE teaching and learning including strategies of developing PE class rules and routines
+2. Safe and positive learning environment for HPE teaching and learning including strategies for oganising classroom activities and providing clear directions to enable the development of PE class rules and routines

-3. A variety of instructional approaches to teach HPE and design effective HPE unit and lesson plan
+3. A variety of instructional approaches to teach HPE, including strategies to support the safe, responsible and ethical use of ICT, to design effective HPE unit and lesson plan

-9. Understanding individual's needs and developing strategies to cater for children with special needs in HPE classes
+10. Understanding individual's needs and developing strategies to support inclusive student participation in HPE classes

 Graduate Attributes: